 Depending on the name you may assume SeaWorld is an animal exhibition.
 It is also a theme park complete with rides, shows, although that is part of it for certain, and yes creatures.

-Notice that LEGOLAND targets kids so there are not a great deal of thrill rides.
+Notice that LEGOLAND targets kids so there are not a lot of thrill rides.
 That does not mean adults won’t like the rides and shows.
 Even if you are not into Legos, the displays are pretty impressive.
 There are tons of delicious food choices, too (Granny’s Apple Fries comes highly recommended).
 Grab some snacks and enjoy watching your children have a blast.
 You will likely wind up having fun.

 Universal Hollywood and San Diego Zoo OR Safari Park

-In addition to the parks the Southern California CityPASS offers tickets to Universal Studios Hollywood, and the San Diego Zoo or Safari Park.
+In addition to the parks, the Southern California CityPASS offers tickets to Universal Studios Hollywood, and the San Diego Zoo or Safari Park.
 Universal’s world-famous “Studio Tour” is a blast for all ages.
 Animal lovers will enjoy both of the San Diego Zoo options.